Theldus/wsServer/README.md

 }
 ```

-to build the example above, just invoke: `make examples`.
+the example above can be built with: `make examples`.

 ## WebSocket client: ToyWS
 Inside `extra/toyws` there is a companion project called ToyWS.
 ToyWS is a very